Last fact-checked: 15 October 2020

-You will also find hospital and clinic facilities for international patients to be on a par with those at home.
+You will also find hospitals and clinic facilities for international patients are on par with those at home.
 Medical tourism is a growing industry and providers are in tune with the needs and expectations of their clientele, often offering services, facilities and customer care that is better.

 We always recommend you do your own due diligence.
 Make sure you’ve done your homework and are happy with the decision you’ve made when choosing to have treatment abroad.
 Medical Departures can help as all of our clinics and doctors have been background-checked by us.
 Qualifications, professional memberships and patient reviews are all verified, we visit clinics personally and we check for any legal and/or criminal proceedings.
 You can find most of this information on our websites, along with high definition clinic photos and much more.

-This varies depending on your procedure – for some you may be in hospital for up to 5 days, and for others you will typically only need an overnight stay.
+This varies depending on your procedure; for some, you may be in hospital for up to four or five days while for others you will typically only need an overnight stay.

 Read more about what to expect after weight loss surgery here.